jammc313/HumanEvolutionCourse/README.md

-This is a repository for practical instructons on popgen courses.
+This is a repository for instructons for practicals/workshops I have given.